Politics of Prince Edward Island: The Liberal Party

 The Liberal Party of Prince Edward Island, founded in 1873, is a fully incorporated wing of the Liberal Party of Canada.
 It has governed frequently, including several notable stretches from 1891 to 1911 and 1935 to 1959.
 It most recently held government from 2007 to 2019.
 In October 2011, the Liberal Party lost two seats, but retained 22 out of 27 seats in the Legislature.
 The seat total was 23 from October 3, 2013, following a floor crossing, until February 23, 2015, due to three MLA resignations, thus reducing to 20.
 The party dropped to 18 seats in the 2015 election.
 Then in 2017 due to a resignation (and loss in subsequent by-election), followed by a floor crossing in 2018, the party dropped to 16 seats.
-And even did worst in the 2019 election as the Green Party and less so the Progressive Conservative Party, took a majority of all their seats, which reduced the Liberals to 6 seats.
-This rendered the Liberals as the province's third party for the first time in their history.
+The party suffered further losses in the 2019 election due to gains by the Green Party and Progressive Conservatives, reducing the Liberals to 6 seats.
+This resulted in the Liberals becoming the province's third party for the first time in their history.
 The party was further reduced to 5 seats in September 2020, with the resignation of an MLA and subsequent loss of the resultant by-election in November 2020.